Adele has been a youth services librarian in public libraries for 20 years.

 Now you can find out!
 Here are 3 cats—Elvis, Puck, and Lupin—who pick up their microphones and report for Cat News all the newest, most exciting—and funniest stories in their world.

 Nothing Can Possibly Go Wrong

-I like to use visuals and audience participation to pique children's interest when I present a series of book talks. for this one, I use a little robot made from Legos and a cheerleading pom-pom.
-If you don't have those thinks at hand, you can always print out pictures of them and have children come up and pull the pictures out of a bag to show the group.
+I like to use visuals and audience participation to pique children's interest when I present a series of book talks.
+For Nothing Can Possibly Go Wrong, I use a little robot made from Legos and a cheerleading pom-pom.
+If you don't have those things on hand, you can always print out pictures of them and have children come up and pull the pictures out of a bag to show the group.